 CR Note: Most of this survey is noise, but there is some information, especially on the labor market and the "Single Most Important Problem".

-From the National Federation of Independent Business (NFIB): Record Number of Small Business Owners Say ‘Now is Good Time to Expand’
+From the National Federation of Independent Business (NFIB): July 2019 Report: Small Business Optimism Index

 This graph shows the small business optimism index since 1986.

 The index increased to 104.7 in July.